ember-learn/guides-source/guides/v3.7.0/components/triggering-changes-with-actions.md

 });
 ```

-We want to arrange for the action to be invoked from within `button-with-confirmation` with both arguments.
+We want to arrange for the action to be invoked from within `ButtonWithConfirmation` with both arguments.
-We've seen already that if we provide a `messageType` value to the `action` helper when we insert `button-with-confirmation` into its parent `send-message` template,
+We've seen already that if we provide a `messageType` value to the `action` helper when we insert `ButtonWithConfirmation` into its parent `SendMessage` template,
 that value will be passed to the `sendMessage` action as its first argument automatically when invoked as `onConfirm`.
 If we subsequently pass a single additional argument to `onConfirm` explicitly,
 that argument will be passed to `sendMessage` as its second argument
 (This ability to provide arguments to a function one at a time is known as [currying](https://en.wikipedia.org/wiki/Currying)).

 In our case, the explicit argument that we pass to `onConfirm` will be the required `messageText`.
-However, remember that internally our `button-with-confirmation` component does not know or care that it is being used in a messaging application.
+However, remember that internally our `ButtonWithConfirmation` component does not know or care that it is being used in a messaging application.
 Therefore within the component's JavaScript file,
 we will use a property `confirmValue` to represent that argument and pass it to `onConfirm` as shown here: